- Email: email@example.com

 After my undergraduate studies, I served as a Teaching Assistant in the University for Development Studies, where I assisted in teaching, marking and examining students in courses such as Research Methods, Project Proposal Writing, Development Theories, Conflict Management and Development, Workshop for Development Workers, and Monitoring and Evaluation.
 The teaching experience exposed me to students' perspectives, theories and praxis of development discourse.

 During my Masters level, the modules and courses dived deeper into the politics of survival, conflicts, management, elite capture and other socio-ecological factors associated with natural resources; a basic means of survival in Africa, especially sub-Saharan Africa.

-The urge to know more about the politics of natural resources led my MPhil thesis which researched 'the dynamics of natural resource use conflicts and multistakeholder collaboration in Ghana', using the case of Mole National Park, a UNESCO Heritage Site in Northern Ghana.
+The urge to know more about the politics of natural resources led my MPhil thesis which focused on 'the dynamics of natural resource use conflicts and multistakeholder collaboration in Ghana', using the case of Mole National Park, a UNESCO Heritage Site in northern Ghana.
 The results from this research showed that aside the masculinities in resource poaching and associated conflicts, there were gender underpinnings to resource use conflicts.
-Particularly, access to water in the Mole Park was a source of conflict between the Park and the women from Larabanga and other fringed communities of the Park.
+Particularly, access to water in the Mole Park was a source of conflict between the Park management and the women from Larabanga and other fringed communities of the Park.

 The above academic information guides my research interest in gender and natural resources.

 My research interest centres on Natural Resources, Migration, Gender and Development, and Feminisms.

 My PhD research is an expansion of my research interest in Natural Resources.
 This time, it connects my personal interest and identity as a young African woman and feminist and my past research experience in northern Ghana to explore gender and feminism by looking at the role women in northern Ghana play in Water Governance.
 This is viewed from the perspectives of African feminism vis-a-vis the dominant feminism view.